 Acquiring a copyright is not compulsory and normally it does not require any kind of registration for its protection.
 However, in the commercial world, artists are sensitive about their work as these tangible creative pieces are associated with their name and fame as well as carry financial benefits.
 Registration simply ensures legal right of the owner over such copyright work.
 Individuals put in countless efforts to produce a unique work of art and aspire to gain ownership and exclusivity over it however there are situations where other people can take undue advantage by using the original work without mentioning the name of the author or taking prior permission.
 Such work needs protection because it adversely affects the commercial viability of such creation and the business it brings to these individuals.
 Such assets hold high value and gaining a copyright protection will minimize the risk and produce benefits in the long run.

-A copyright application can be filed for both published and unpublished work through e-filing by filing up Form XIV available online with the Copyright office.
+A copyright application can be filed for both published and unpublished work through e-filing by filing up Form XIV available online (online copyright registration) with the Copyright office.
 For each work, separate application should be made along with the requisite fees prescribed.
 Once the application is filed, there is a mandatory wait period of 30 days during which objection can be raised by any third party.
 If some objection is made on the copyright claim, the same may be taken by the Registrar of Copyrights where both the parties are given equal right to be heard.
 If no objection is filed within the said period, the application is then formally examined and the objection by the Examiner, if any, are raised.
 Response to the objections has to be filed within 30 days.
 If the Copyright Registrar is content with the correctness of the claim made, a Certificate of Registration is issued and such entry is made into the Register of Copyrights.